 Turn your Diners Clubs points into flights by transferring them to your Velocity frequent flyer account.

 Diners Club charge cards provide a way to pay for goods and services with no preset spending limits and the benefit of premium perks and a generous rewards program.
-One of the many advantages of this rewards program is the ability to trade your Diners Club Rewards points for Velocity points.
+One of the many advantages of this rewards program is the ability to trade your Diners Club Rewards points for Velocity Frequent Flyer points, with a competitive 1:1 conversion rate.

 This guide looks at the Diners Club cards you can use to transfer points to the Velocity program, how to transfer points and what you need to consider before applying for a Diners Club charge card.